Restaurants brace for a future with fewer staff members

-As restaurant operators increase pay, benefits and training so they can recruit and retain workers, yet still close early because they don’t have enough help, more of them are coming to a stark realization: Things may never get back to normal.
+As restaurant operators increase pay, benefits, and training so they can recruit and retain workers, yet still close early because they don’t have enough help, more of them are coming to a stark realization: Things may never get back to normal.

 Industry executives in recent weeks have seemed resigned to a future with fewer available workers and say they must take time to transform their restaurants and operations to prepare for that inevitability.

-Technology could help overcome this challenge gradually, by making life easier for employees and giving them more reasons to stay while improving the efficiency inside restaurants.
+The next-gen voice AI technology could help overcome this challenge gradually, by making life easier for employees and giving them more reasons to stay while improving the efficiency inside restaurants.
 More companies are now investing heavily into new types of technology to do just that—including ordering technology in drive-thrus and more advanced kitchen technology to make things more efficient.